garrandall/popular-music-data/tracks/piece-of-my-heart-sammy-hagar.md

 Just come on, come on, come on, come on
 And (take a)
 Take another little piece of my heart now baby
 (Oh, break a)
 Break another little piece of my heart and throw it away (Oh, take a)
 Take another little piece of my heart now baby
 You know you got it
 If it makes you feel good, oh yeah

 Out there in the streets lookin' good
 And in your heart ya know it ain't right, it just ain't right Yeah, and ya never, never, never, never hear me
 When I cry all night

 I keep tryin' to tell myself that I
 Can't stand the pain
-But then ya hold me in your arms, ooh baby
+But then ya hold me in your arms, oh baby
 And I gotta say it again

 Just come on, (come on), yeah come on, (come on)
 (Take a)
 Take another little piece of my heart now baby
 (Oh, break a)
 Break another little piece off, and just throw it away (Oh, take a)
 Take another little piece of my heart now baby
-(Ooh) You know you got it
+(Oh) You know you got it
 If it makes you feel good

 Oh, just come on, (come on), come on, (come on)